mosaic-design-system/docs/src/components/snackbar.md

       ### When, and why?

-      Snackbars inform users of something that has or will be performed
+      **Snackbars** inform users of something that has been, or will be, performed by the system.
+They are a small message that appears at the bottom of the page that lets the user know that something has or hasn't been completed, or provides further context to an action.

+      For example, if a user has requested a report that takes some time to generate, and then moves to another area of the product, a **Snackbar** would appear at the bottom of the screen to notify them when the report has finished generating.

       - - -